-This Integrated Report also includes a schedule of TMDLs and other actions to be undertaken in the following two-year period, a list of waterbodies delisted in 2004, and a Comparison Document, which summarizes changes between the 2002 and 2004 Sublists.
+This report also includes a schedule of TMDLs and other actions to be undertaken in the following two-year period, a list of waterbodies delisted in 2004, and a Comparison Document, which summarizes changes between the 2002 and 2004 Sublists.

 In assembling the Integrated List, the NJDEP reviews all existing and available data as required.
-The NJDEP is committed to using only data with acceptable quality assurance to develop the Integrated Report (NJDEP, 2004b).
-Further information regarding the quality assurance needed for data inclusion in the Integrated Report can be found in the General Data Requirements section of Integrated Water Quality Monitoring and Assessment Methods.
+The NJDEP is committed to using only data with acceptable quality assurance to develop the Integrated Report (NJDEP, 2003).
+Further information regarding the quality assurance needed for data inclusion in the Integrated Report can be found in the General Data Requirements section of Integrated Water Quality Monitoring and Assessment Methods

-The Integrated Report considers all data collection, from benthic macroinvertebrate communities, to fish tissue analyses, and surface water quality data.
-Four active biomonitoring stations exist in the watershed.
-These biomonitoring stations are four of approximately 800 stations monitored by the NJDEP's Bureau of Freshwater & Biological Monitoring known as the Ambient Biomonitoring Network (AMNET) (NJDEP, 2000).
-Data collected from these monitoring locations are used to evaluate streams for biological impairment as indicated by New Jersey Impairment Score (NJIS).
+In the Pompeston Creek Watershed, there has been a limited amount of chemical monitoring data available for inclusion in the Integrated List.
+However, one active biomonitoring station exists.
+This biomonitoring stations is one of approximately 800 stations monitored by the NJDEP's Bureau of Freshwater & Biological Monitoring known as the Ambient Biomonitoring Network (AMNET) (NJDEP, 2000).
+Data collected from this monitoring location are used to evaluate streams for biological impairment as indicated by New Jersey Impairment Score (NJIS).

+Table 3 lists this AMNET location within the Pompeston Creek Watershed and their assessment results.
 Assessment results can be defined as non-impaired, moderately impaired, and severely impaired.